-CENTRAL MONTCALM PUBLIC SCHOOLS NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED JUNE 30, 2018
+MONTCALM AREA INTERMEDIATE SCHOOL DISTRICT NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED JUNE 30, 2018

-Changes of benefit terms: There were no changes of benefit terms in 2017.
+Changes of benefits terms: There were no changes of benefit terms for the plan year ending September 30, 2017.

-Changes of assumptions: There were no changes to benefit assumptions in 2017.
+Changes of assumptions: There were no changes of benefit assumptions for the plan year ending September 30, 2017.